mohit2708/Laravel/Interview-Question.md

 Explain Laravel’s service container ?
 One of the most powerful feature of Laravel is its Service Container.
 It is a powerful tool for resolving class dependencies and performing dependency injection in Laravel.
 Dependency injection is a fancy phrase that essentially means class dependencies are “injected” into the class via the constructor or, in some cases, “setter” methods.
-What is composer ?
-Composer is a tool for managing dependency in PHP.
-It allows you to declare the libraries on which your project depends on and will manage (install/update) them for you.
-Laravel utilizes Composer to manage its dependencies.
 What are Laravel Contract’s ?
 Laravel’s Contracts are nothing but a set of interfaces that define the core services provided by the Laravel framework.
 What are Laravel eloquent?